deepicqqq/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Upload the dataset and check any null value using .isnull() function.
 3. Declare the default values for linear regression.
 4. Calculate the loss usinng Mean Square Error.
-5.Predict the value of y.
+5. Predict the value of y.
-6.Plot the graph respect to hours and scores using scatter plot function.
+6. Plot the graph respect to hours and scores using scatter plot function.
 ## Program:
 ```
 /*